 She has received numerous research fellowships, including a Samuel H. Kress Travel Fellowship, an International Center of Medieval Art book research award, and an Andrew W. Mellon Art History Publication Initiative grant.
-Before coming to Long Beach, she taught at Rhode Island School of Design and worked in New York City at The Metropolitan Museum of Art and at The Cloisters, the branch of museum devoted to art and architecture of the Middle Ages.
+Before coming to Long Beach, she taught at Rhode Island School of Design and worked in New York City at The Metropolitan Museum of Art and at The Cloisters, the branch of the museum devoted to art and architecture of the Middle Ages.

 She served as the first faculty coordinator of the Mellon Mays Undergraduate Fellowship Program at CSULB, and she was the recipient of the Early Academic Career Excellence Award at the university.
-She can’t wait for the end of COVID so she can take students to France and Morocco on a study abroad experience!
+She enjoys collaborating with colleagues around the world and teaching at Long Beach because of the curiosity and varied perspectives of her students.

 - PhD, Brown University